nnajm/badr-project/README.md

 What is it?
 ---------------------

-Badr is a .NET web programming framework and also:
+Badr is a .NET web development framework and also:

--    **lightweight**: no big settings files, small memory footprint
+-    **lightweight**: simple configuration, small memory footprint
 -    **ready to go**: integrated ORM, configured from the start for most web developpment use cases (but also customizable to meet particular needs)
 -    **clean and powerful architecture**: [model, template, view] make a badr application, a set of applications make a site.
 -    **DRY, reusability**: a badr application can be packaged and used with different sites.